puppetlabs/relay-rfcs/content/0000-container-entrypoints/rfc.md

 to include a volume that references the PVC and a mount at `/var/lib/puppet/relay`.

+#### Init container contingency

+If, for any reason, PVCs don't provide the functionality we want, we can fall back to the slower but still reasonable init container strategy successfully used by Tekton.
+In this case, we would simply use the mutating webhook to inject an init container with our tooling script and a shared `emptyDir` volume to every relevant pod.

 ### Versioning

 We expect the Relay operator to take a version tag for the tools container to